The Entropic Barrier around the Conical Intersection Seam: Computational Details

 \section{Computational Details}

 All excited-state molecular dynamics simulations were performed using SHARC~4.0\cite{SHARC4} and the electronic structure calculations with \textsc{OpenMolcas}~v24.06.\cite{FdezGalvn2019, Aquilante2020, LiManni2023} Specifically, the methaniminium cation (CH$_2$NH$_2^+$) was propagated at the state-averaged complete active space self-consistent field (SA-CASSCF) level of theory, averaging over two singlet states with a CAS(2,2) active space consisting of the $\pi$ and $\pi^*$ orbitals and using the cc-pVDZ basis set.\cite{Roos1980, Werner1985, Andersson1992, Dunning1989} This minimal active space was chosen instead of the more common CAS(6,4),\cite{Westermayr2019} as it provides superior numerical stability for our purposes and higher excited states are not relevant for the present study.
 The Cholesky decomposition\cite{Pedersen2009} was employed throughout the CASSCF calculations, and analytical gradients and nonadiabatic coupling vectors were computed at every step.
+We optimized CH$_2$NH$_2^+$ in the ground state and performed a frequency calculation.